GHOST-LOVE-YOU/tdengine-mcp/README.md

 ### What It Does

 - ✅ Execute **read-only** TDengine queries (SELECT, SHOW, DESCRIBE only)
-- ✅ Work with predefined environments (local, development, staging, production)
-- ✅ Provide database information and metadata
+- ✅ Provide database/stable information and metadata
-- ✅ List available database environments
+- ✅ List available database and stables

 ### What It Doesn't Do